livechat/livechat-public-docs/android-widget/_sample-application.md

 <div class="clear"></div>

-It’s also possibile to automagically login to chat window by providing visitor’s name and email.
+It’s also possibile to automatically login to chat window by providing visitor’s name and email.
 You need to disable [pre-chat survey](https://my.livechatinc.com/settings/pre-chat-survey) in the web application and add the following lines to the previous code:

 ```java
     intent.putExtra(com.livechatinc.inappchat.ChatWindowActivity.KEY_VISITOR_NAME, "your_name");